qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 When a query is selected, the full query is displayed in the lower part of the dialog.
 You can interact with the text, copying all or part of it.

-* As previously mentioned, queries can be saved as an :file:`.sql` file stored on disk.
-Using the |storedqueries| :sup:`Store Current Query` button, they can also be stored:

-* In the active :guilabel:`User Profile`, in the associated :file:`QGIS3.ini` file, thus accessible in subsequent projects
-* or as part of the :guilabel:`Current Project`.

 .. index:: Virtual layers